alexandrarh/alexandrarh/README.md

 will be learning more in the future.

 Currently, I work as a Wordpress Developer for the Qualcomm Institute at UC San Diego.
-You can reach me via email at alexavndrarh@gmail.com or my instagram [@alexavndra](https://instagram.com/alexavndra).
+You can reach me via email at alexavndrarh@gmail.com or arh003@ucsd.edu.